Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 Published On: 14 July 2016

 To help understand such gaps, Mu Sigma recently surveyed executives at large U.S. enterprises across a variety of industries, each of whom lead or heavily influence data and analytics decisions.
-The findings are detailed in our “State of Analytics and Decision Science” report to examine priorities as well as deficiencies in today’s approaches to analytics.
+The findings are detailed in our “State of Analytics and Decision Science” report to examine priorities as well as deficiencies in today’s approaches to big data services.

 Organizations are leading with data instead of outcomes.
-Seventy-four percent of respondents indicate they lead with the data that is available to them, when approaching a business problem, while only 26 percent plan first with the desired outcomes that they have in mind.
+Seventy-four percent of respondents indicate they lead with the data that is available to them, when approaching a business problem, while only 26 percent plan their data analytics solutions first with the desired outcomes that they have in mind.

 To understand how organizations can get more creative in their approaches to problem solving and analytics, let’s explore the key findings of the report.